weynandk/info_threefold/src/docs/whitepapers/capacity_layer/capacity_layer.md

 Inevitably this increases the inefficiency of IT architectures just like what happens with us, people,  are disturbed every 5 minutes by a request to do an additional task.

 Eliminating layers and using other protocols and patterns to avoid context switches has a huge benefit.
-This is not the only trick we do – we also work on algorithm layer (e.g. for the storage, see [the autonomous whitepaper](https://docs.google.com/document/d/1qEaAqYxL0v9ZnwcMtud61SJUvDcz6DS_wRqPykPh1Y8/edit?usp=sharing)).
+This is not the only trick we do – we also work on algorithm layer (e.g. for the storage, see [the autonomous whitepaper](../autonomous_layer/autonomous_layer.md)).

-# White Paper Takeaways {#white-paper-takeaways}
+# White Paper Takeaways

 1. To deliver the required compute and storage capabilities for the exponential growth in digital services, Information Technology needs to be substantially overhauled so that it can exist everywhere – in datacenters, in homes, in cars, in lamp posts, in mobile masts, without having local or remote administration needs (autonomous).
 2. Efficiency gains are mandatory to deliver the exponentially-growing needs.
 Hardware innovation does not follow Moore’s law anymore and we cannot rely on hardware to fuel the increased needs.